ramaroberto/neat-python/docs/config_file.rst

 * *fitness_min_divisor*
-    The minimum divisor for determining relative fitnesses in :py:meth:`reproduction.DefaultReproduction.reproduce()`. **This defaults to 1.0, for backward compatibility.** Must be set to at least 0.0, for which :py:data:`NORM_EPSILON <math_util.NORM_EPSILON>` is substituted, and if above 0.0 but below `sys.float_info.epsilon`, is set to that number.
+    The minimum divisor for determining relative fitnesses in :py:meth:`reproduction.DefaultReproduction.reproduce()`. **This defaults to 1.0, for backward compatibility.** Must be set to at least 0.0, for which :py:data:`NORM_EPSILON <math_util.NORM_EPSILON>` is substituted, and if above 0.0 but below `sys.float_info.epsilon`, is set to the latter.

 .. index:: genome
 .. index:: DefaultGenome